disez-ai/metta-ul/docs/visualization.md

 * **Matplotlib** for plotting
 * **Scikit-learn** for machine learning, including dimensionality reduction

-We started by grounding core functions explicitly but later switched to a general import mechanism with `ul-import` and `ul-from` macros, allowing dynamic binding of Python modules and their functions.
+We started by grounding core functions explicitly but later switched to a general import mechanism with `py-import!` and `py-from!` macros, allowing dynamic binding of Python modules and their functions.

 ---